Britannia Education Trust

 If complainant is still dissatisfied with the response from the member of staff at Stage 1 they should put their complaint/concern into writing to the Head Teacher.

-If the Head Teacher is the subject of the complaint, this should be addressed to the Chair of Governors – this will bypass Stage 2 and move to Stage 3 of the formal procedure and be heard by the Chair of Governors.
+If the Head Teacher is the subject of the complaint, this should be addressed to the Chair of Trustees– this will bypass Stage 2 and move to Stage 3 of the formal procedure and be heard by the Chair of Trustees.

 The complaint must include details of why they are still dissatisfied and what action they would like to resolve the complaint.
 Any evidence which supports their concern/complaint should be attached.

-The Head Teacher must be acknowledged within 5 days in writing to the complainant.
-The acknowledgement should state a further communication will follow within 20 school days and what actions have been taken to investigate the complaint with the outcome.
+The complaint must be acknowledged, within 5 days, in writing to the complainant.
+The acknowledgement should state that a further communication will follow within 20 school days stating what actions have been taken to investigate the complaint with the outcome.

 The Head Teacher can delegate another senior member of staff to carry out the investigation and report their findings to them.
 The Head Teacher will then reach a conclusion based on this investigation.
 All notes relating to the investigation should be kept on file.
 The investigating officer may feel it necessary to meet with the complainant.
 If this happens, then notes should be produced from the meeting.